tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Instead, RUKRS is interested in how many hanchan you have played.
 This is expressed either as the actual number of hanchan, or the number of days of tournament play you have completed (which is very similar).

+### Change: Don't try to estimate opponent skill

+​
+Instead of imperfect implementations of estimates of opponent skill, all play is considered equally.
+​

+It would be desirable to consider opponent skill, but this requires significant effort to track.
+We hope that treating all play equally is a simple fix which is no less viable than the existing implementation of MERS.

-### Don't decay results, except after they're used for selections
+### Change: Don't decay results, except after they're used for selections

 Instead of a sliding 2-year timeframe of decay, just drop results completely after they are used for one selection.
 (This is tracked separately for ERMC and WRC.)